Dhamra Airstrip: History

 In November 2018, the State Government signed a Memorandum of Understanding with DPCL for the development of a commercial airport over 500 acres at the cost of Rs.
 500 crore.
+It will have a runway length of 3,500 meters.

 In January 2020, the Government approved of DPCL's proposal to acquire 274 acres of land for the airstrip.
 The State Government would take a call on acquiring the remaining land for the project at a later date.